We will ask you for the following information to work out your premium:

 - general details about your business (e.g. legal name, ABN, postal and operating addresses, and contact details)

-- a start date for the policy
+- a start date for the policy (in the case of a new policy)

-- the type of business
+- the type of business or your primary business activity

 - details of past workers compensation insurance